MacKentoch/easyFormGenerator/README.md

 | eda-easy-form-viewer-submit-form-event                | function | to handle submit event in your controller (like saving data model for example) |
 | eda-easy-form-viewer-cancel-form-event                | function | to handle cancel event in your controller                                      |

-> It will be far more talkative be checking demo: [`formviewer.html` in `preview` directory](https://github.com/MacKentoch/easyFormGenerator/blob/master/preview/formviewer.html)
 ______

 ## What is new?